Drive increased innovation and agility with any cloud.

 Cloud solutions only provide physical security and security features aimed at system availability such as DDoS protection.
 System, data and application security is the responsibility of the user of the cloud solution.
 While security tools are provided, they need to be configured and only provide basic levels of (network) security.

 A new approach to security

 “A chain is only as strong as its weakest link” is a popular saying and very relevant when it comes to security.
 Most cloud deployments (71%) are hybrid, which means that data and applications can be inside or outside of your corporate perimeter at any time.
 Regardless of where they are, security must be at the same robust level.
 Different security concerns require different approaches to implementing security.
 It also creates new challenges in terms of visibility, management and reporting.

-While it is possible to make the cloud a virtual part of your inside perimeter as shown in the above diagram, it would only be applicable for IaaS cloud solutions and counteracts most of the benefits of cloud-based solutions.
+While it is possible to make the cloud a virtual part of your inside perimeter, it would only be applicable for IaaS cloud solutions and counteracts most of the benefits of cloud-based solutions.
 Implementing this type of security is relatively easy and can be done with standard functionality offered by most cloud providers.

 A more scalable approach is to create direct access points to the Cloud.
 This offloads access to your data centre and is more resilient, but creates additional entry points that need securing.
 Creating a protection layer between the two silos is also recommended.

-Various solutions for securing multi-cloud architectures are available today, ranging from simple network security to full content and context aware security.
-Each come with a price tag in terms of acquisition, but more importantly in terms of (operational) complexity.
+Various solutions for securing multi-cloud architectures are available today, ranging from simple network security to full content and context-aware security.
+Each comes with a price tag in terms of the acquisition, but more importantly in terms of (operational) complexity.
 Some of the most common security solutions in use today are:

 - Stateful firewalls provide basic network security allowing connections to form between endpoints using sanctioned protocols